Ezekiel 31 – Egypt Will Fall as Assyria Did Before

 i.
 “The mightiest, richest, and longest-lived kingdom I have represented, saith God, overthrown and destroyed; a kingdom thou canst not pretend to equal; and if not like this, what king or kingdom art thou like, that thou shouldst be invincible?
 Whoever thou art like in height and power, thou shalt be like them in thy fall and ruin.”
 (Poole)

 b.
-You shall lie in the midst of the uncircumcised, with those slain by the sword: The main instrument of God’s judgment upon Egypt would be war (by the sword), and it would come though another people.
+You shall lie in the midst of the uncircumcised, with those slain by the sword: The main instrument of God’s judgment upon Egypt would be war (by the sword), and it would come through another people.

 i.
 “Since the Egyptians practiced circumcision, to spend eternity with those who were uncircumcised would be the ultimate humiliation.”
 (Smith)